ConnectedSystems/Streamfall.jl/README.md

 inlets, outlets = find_inlets_and_outlets(g)
 ```

-... and call `run_node!` for each outlet (with relevant climate data), which will recurse through all relevant nodes.
+... and call `run_node!` for each outlet (with relevant climate data), which will recurse through all relevant nodes upstream.

 ```julia
 @info "Running example stream..."